supertalent007/supertalent007/README.md

 <div align="left">

-- 🔭 I have hands-on experience in AI
+- 🔭 I have hands-on experience in AI and Python
 - 🌱 I’m currently working on Crypto and Network Security, Heuristic Problem Solving and Database Systems
-- 💬 Ask me about any kind of Mobile and Web Development
+- 💬 Ask me about any Web, Mobile and AI Development
 - 📫 How to reach me: cyberstar3666@gmail.com
 - 😄 Pronouns: he/him
+- ✅ Always open to work

 </div>